Next Compost Collection:

 Composting: Easy as 1, 2, 3!

 Add compostable materials (see above) to your indoor kitchen pail.

 Empty your kitchen pail into your outdoor compost cart.

 Roll your cart to the curb for curbside collection (see below).

 Curbside Compost Collection Service

 From April to October, compost pick-up is weekly on the same scheduled day as garbage/recycling.
-From November to March, compost pick-up is monthly on your first scheduled waste pick-up day of the month.
+From November to March, compost pick-up is monthly on your last scheduled waste pick-up day of the month.